A short, double-sharpened black pencil with worn tips on both ends.

 L-Theanine

-• Origin: A unique amino acid found in green tea (Camellia sinensis).
+• Origin: A naturally occurring amino acid found predominantly in green tea (Camellia sinensis) leaves.

 Rhodiola Rosea